Milestones & Legacy

 2013

-Launched ALZUMAb® (Itolizumab), the world’s first novel anti-CD6 monoclonal antibody, for psoriasis in India.
+Biocon commercializes ALZUMAb® (Itolizumab), the world’s first novel anti-CD6 monoclonal antibody, in India for the treatment of psoriasis.

 2012

-Biocon Research Centre, a 200,000 sq ft, state-of-the-art facility, was inaugurated to accelerate a culture of innovation and frontier research.
+Biocon Research Centre, a 200,000-square-foot, state-of-the-art facility, is inaugurated to foster a culture of innovation and frontier research.

 2009